casics/project-docs/project/topic-annotation-guidelines/annotation-guidelines.md

 The "interfaces" annotation
 ---------------------------

 This is meant to capture the interfaces offered by the software to users, both human users as well as other software.
-When adding or reading this annotation, the point of view to keep in mind is that it is *not* the interfaces that the software may use to implement its functionality, but rather, *what it provides to users*.
-Some software is meant to be used directly by users (in which case, it have a UI), and some software is meant to be programmed to (in which case, it will have an API of some kind).
+By "the software", we mean the finished "product" that the source code represents.
+If the eventual "product" is an application (after being compiled), then what does the application provide to users, either directly via user interaction or indirectly through the software's operation?
+If it's a programming library, then what does the library provide to programmers?

 Note that these are not mutually exclusive: some software offers both a UI and an API.
-Also note that the build system interface should in most cases not be considered in these annotations (or else, everything with a makefile would have a `batch interface` annotation!).
+Some software is meant to be used directly by users (in which case, it have a UI), and some software is meant to be programmed to (in which case, it will have an API of some kind), and some software projects have multiple pieces, with elements of each.
+Also note that the build system interface should in most cases *not* be considered in these annotations (or else, everything with a makefile would have a `batch interface` annotation!).
 Some examples below will hopefully help clarify things.

 There are two top-level divisions in our interfaces ontology: *UI* and *API*.
 Most of the terms hopefully are self-explanatory, but here are explanations for some terms that may be less obvious.